 As the French and Indian War neared its end, the troops were moved to other forts.
 Captain Lewis Ourry, in command of the fort at the outbreak of Pontiac’s Rebellion, listed just 12 Royal Americans on his roster to guard the fort, with an area population of about 90 local families.
 Despite the weakness of the garrison, the fort was never directly attacked by the Indians, who were, instead, raiding several local settlements and attacking supply trains bound for the fort.
 The arrival of reinforcements under Colonel Henry Bouquet in July 1763 ended most of the local raiding.
 After Pontiac’s Rebellion, the post fell into disuse; but, by that time, numerous businesses and settlers had created the town of Bedford.

 The fort was re-garrisoned by the Patriot-sympathizing Bedford County Militia during the American Revolution, guarding the area settlers against raids by British-allied native bands.
 It was said to have been the first British fort ever to be captured by American rebels, when, in 1769, 18 men led by James Smith (aka the “Black Boys”) captured it by obtaining admission through a ruse.
-They were protesting continued trade with the Indians.
+However, that appears to be false, as historical documents show that the British had abandoned the fort three years earlier.
+In addition, the only public record of the incident was written some thirty-eight years after the event.

 In 1958, a reconstruction of the log blockhouse was built in Bedford in honor of the fort’s 200th anniversary.
 It is currently a museum operated by Bedford County.
 The museum is located at 110 Fort Bedford Drive in Bedford, Pennsylvania.
 The exact location of the post has been lost to history, even though several archaeological digs been conducted.
 However, using period documents, historians believe it was located somewhere along what is now East Pitt Street in Bedford, Pennsylvania.
 Author Larry Smith describes what the area looks like today; “Five buildings front Pitt Street at the present time, stretching the length of 300 plus feet between and including the Espy and Anderson Houses.
 The three buildings, which presently occupy the half-block between the Espy and Anderson Houses, are occupied by the businesses of Knisely & Sons Inc., Unique Stitches Quilt Shop, and the Golden Eagle Inn at 125, 127 and 131 E. Pitt Street respectively.
 All Five buildings would have been built over what was a dry moat along the stockade wall of the fort.”